rest-for-physics/materials/README.md

 The contents of this repository will be synchronized with the [following website](https://sultan.unizar.es/materials/).

-The main objective is to define material files with version traceability features that will be integrated with restG4 and TRestG4Metadata.
+The main objective is to define material files with version traceability features that will be integrated with restG4 and TRestGeant4Metadata.
 To allow for this traceability we should define a reference string at the beginning of the materials file, enclosed in a comment between the following identificative header `##VERSION ##`.

-It should include a line as the following line.
+It should include a line as the following inside the header:

 ```
 <!-- ##VERSION REST materials 1.0## -->
 ```

+**⚠ WARNING: REST is under continous development.** This README is offered to you by the REST community.
+Your HELP is needed to keep this file up to date.
+You are very welcome to contribute fixing typos, updating information or adding new contributions.
+See also our [Contribution Guide](https://github.com/rest-for-physics/rest-framework/blob/master/CONTRIBUTING.md).